 ARM III: Patients receive anetumab ravtansine IV over 1 hour on day 1 and nivolumab IV over 30 minutes on day 8 of cycle 1 and on day 1 of subsequent cycles.
 Patients also receive gemcitabine hydrochloride over 30-40 minutes on days 1 and 8.
 Treatment repeats every 21 or 28 days (cycle 1) for up to 17 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also undergo a biopsy and collection of blood on study.

 After completion of study treatment, patients are followed up every 8 weeks for up to 100 days, then every 12 weeks thereafter.

-Metastatic Pancreatic Adenocarcinoma, Recurrent Pancreatic Adenocarcinoma, Stage II Pancreatic Cancer AJCC v8, Stage III Pancreatic Cancer AJCC v8, Stage IV Pancreatic Cancer AJCC v8, Unresectable Pancreatic Carcinoma, Adenocarcinoma, Pancreatic Neoplasms, Gemcitabine, Nivolumab, Ipilimumab, Maytansine, Anetumab Ravtansine, Biopsy, Biospecimen Collection, Gemcitabine Hydrochloride, anetumab ravtansine, nivolumab, anetumab ravtansine, nivolumab, ipilimumab, anetumab ravtansine, nivolumab, gemcitabine
+Pancreatic Adenocarcinoma, Stage II Pancreatic Cancer AJCC v8, Stage III Pancreatic Cancer AJCC v8, Stage IV Pancreatic Cancer AJCC v8, Adenocarcinoma, Pancreatic Neoplasms, Gemcitabine, Nivolumab, Ipilimumab, Maytansine, Anetumab ravtansine, Biopsy, Biospecimen Collection, Gemcitabine Hydrochloride, anetumab ravtansine, nivolumab, anetumab ravtansine, nivolumab, ipilimumab, anetumab ravtansine, nivolumab, gemcitabine

 You can join if…